 On personal finance blogs (particularly for physicians), an inordinate amount of time is spent discussing asset protection.
 Are discussions on disability insurance, life insurance, and umbrella insurance important?
 Yes.

 With the frequency that the topic is covered, though, you’d think that these catastrophic events must happen all of the time and to everyone!
 That’s just not the case, though.

 The reason they are so often covered is because life events like being permanently disabled or losing your life can be devastating for you and your family.
 But these products are not the only way to protect your assets.

 An Additional Income Stream

-Your biggest asset while young in your career is your human capital, or earning ability.
-For this reason we should protect this income earning potential by purchasing term disability insurance.
+Your biggest asset while young in your career is your human capital, or your ability to earn a paycheck .
+For this reason we should protect this income earning potential by purchasing disability insurance.